Treyeth/Projects/Volatility_Forecast_Stock/README.md

 # Analysis and forecast using ARMA-GARCH and ARMA-EGARCH

 The scope of this project was to model the volatility of DAX Performance, CAC40, S&P 500, Nikkei 225 indices from Germany, France, USA and Japan in order to generate 5 day forecasts on their stability.
-The analysed takes place between 27.02.2016 - 27.02.2018.
-In the empiric analysis two types of hybrid models are used: ARMA-GARCH and ARMA-EGARCH.
+The period analysed takes place between 27.02.2016 - 27.02.2018.
+In the empiric analysis 2 types of hybrid models are used: ARMA-GARCH and ARMA-EGARCH.
 For the errors of the model we take into account different types of distributions: normal distribution, t-student, skew-student, skew-generalized error distribution, normal inverse gaussian distribution, generalized hyperbolic and Johnson's SU distribution.

-The Forecasts are generated dynamically on a 5 day period and their accuracy is measured with mean squared error (MSE) and absolute mean error (MAE).
-It is also searched if the model with the lowest value of the Akaike criterion generates the best forecasts.
+The Forecasts are generated dynamically on a 5 day period and their accuracy is measured by mean squared error (MSE) and absolute mean error (MAE).
+In the project we also search if the model with the lowest value of the Akaike criterion generates the best forecasts.

 # Intro

-The analysis is made on the yield of the stock indices because the closing prices are not comparable and their associated time series is often not stationary.
+The analysis is made on the yields of the stock indices because the closing prices are not comparable and their associated time series is often not stationary.

-The DAX Performance index, also known as Deutscher Aktienindex includes the 30 most important companies in Germany which are traded on Frankfurt stock market.
+The DAX Performance index, also known as Deutscher Aktienindex includes the 30 most important companies in Germany which are traded on the Frankfurt stock market.

 CAC 40 is the reference index of the France stock market and represents a weighted measure of the 40 most important companies traded on Euronext Paris.